rbowen/presentations/path_to_maintainer/slides.md

 calendar calculations.
 This resulted in very different ways of engaging with projects than if I was doing this as part of my job.

-Understand your own reasons, and how it benefits you (personally) and your team.
+Understand your own reasons, and how it benefits you (personally) and (if relevalnt) your team.
 Be honest with your motivations.

 You should know why you want to become a maintainer.
 Hopefully it includes "because I care about the project" at some level.
+Becoming a maintainer purely for ego, or for your resume, will undermine your efforts, because your ownership of the project will be dishonest.

+This talk is slanted towards companies which rely on open source as part of their supply chain, but it also has lessons for passion-only involvement.

 ---